 Vietnam, 1964; publisher of The Warbird's Forum

-and other websites, 1992 to present; contributor to Air
+and other websites, 1992 to present; contributor to Air & Space /

-& Space / Smithsonian, Wall Street Journal, Michigan War
+Smithsonian, Wall Street Journal, New York Times,

-1954; Fulbright Fellow, 1954-55; Stern Foundation Magazine Writers Award,
+1954; Fulbright Fellow 1954-55; Stern Foundation Magazine Writers Award

-1964; Verville Fellow, National Air & Space Museum, 1989-90; award of
+1964; Verville Fellow, National Air & Space Museum 1989-90; Book of the

-excellence, Aviation-Space Writers Association, 1992.
+Year, Aviation-Space Writers Association 1992.

 Privacy?